ryanburnette/authentication/README.md

 - This is meant for apps with a small number of users.
 - This isn't meant to be the most secure implementation ever.
-If it's good enough, it's good enough.
-If it's not, use something else.
+If it's good enough, use it.
+If it's not good enough, use something else.